Last Updated on

-Oettingen has formalized the tenets of positive expectation with hint of realism, making mental contrasting into a structured strategy for easy implementation, it is known as WOOP, the acronym for:
+Oettingen formalized the tenets of positive expectation with a hint of realism, making mental contrasting into a structured strategy for easy implementation, it is known as WOOP, the acronym for:

-Make a wish but ensure it is challenging, but also realistic.
+Make a wish and ensure it is challenging—but also realistic.
+2. Outcome

 Identify the best possible consequences of this wish coming true and how that would make you feel.
-Savour it.
+Savor it.